Health Services

 PLEASE DO NOT SEND ANY MEDICATION TO SCHOOL WITH YOUR CHILD

-STUDENTS ARE NOT PERMITTED TO CARRY ANY MEDICATIONS IN THEIR POSSESSION WITH THE EXCEPTION OF EPIPENS AND INHALERS WITH PHYSICIAN AND PARENTAL CONSENT
+STUDENTS ARE NOT PERMITTED TO CARRY ANY MEDICATIONS IN THEIR POSSESSION EXCEPT FOR EPIPENS AND INHALERS WITH PHYSICIAN AND PARENTAL CONSENT

-The following is an overview of the medication policies that are in place to ensure the health and safety of students that may need to take medications in school.
+The following is an overview of the medication policies in place to ensure the health and safety of students who may need to take medications in school.
 It is highly encouraged that students take their medications at home, but if this is not possible, then the school nurse will administer the medications:

 Contact the nurse to inform the student will be taking medications while at school.